Registrars

 - ICLS.net

 These solicitations are often called “Domain (or SEO) Expiration Notices.”
 I have even seen them come after a domain has already been renewed.
 They are sent by postal mail so that the “less informed” may accidentally make payment.
-The intention is to “hijack” the domain to this new registrar.
 By paying them, you are providing authorization to move your domain name to a different registration company.
 In reality, though, since your domain is likely locked, this simply results in a payment for no resultant service.
 Look carefully in these “offers” or “notices” for the word(s) “solicitation” or “this is not a bill.”

 For the Technically Inclined